-If you are required to make your research output available under a CC-license (see question above: What is a Creative Commons License?), we recommend checking the project’s contract or funding policies.
+If you are required or if you would like to make your research output available under a CC-license (see question above: What is a Creative Commons License?), we recommend checking the project’s contract or funding policies.
 These documents will indicate which license is needed.
 The license choice usually depends on ownership, access rights and publication.

 If the CC-license is not stipulated in the contract, ask others in your group what they do, ask the project leader or Science Group Director, or contact the legal department of your science group.

-If you may pick a certain CC-license, keep the aim of your publication in mind.
+If you may choose a certain CC-license, keep the aim of your publication in mind.

-- If others are allowed to do what they want with your publication as long as they cite and reference correctly, pick the CC-BY license.
+- If others are allowed to do what they want with your publication as long as they cite and reference it correctly, choose the CC-BY license.

-- It others are allowed to do what they want with your publication (if they correctly cite and reference), but NOT for commercial purposes, pick the CC-BY-NC license.
+- It others are allowed to do what they want with your publication - if they correctly cite and reference - but NOT for commercial purposes, choose the CC-BY-NC license.

-- If your work is commercially interesting, includes sensitive information or information for future patents, contact Value Creation and ask if they would advise to put the CC-BY-NC-ND on your work
+- If your work is commercially interesting and/or includes sensitive information or information for future patents, contact Value Creation and ask if they would recommend putting the CC-BY-NC-ND on your work

 Can I put a Creative Commons license on my initially closed article if I open it through the Taverne Amendment?

-If you own the copyright to the article and you did not provide an exclusive license to a publisher, you are however allowed to put a CC-license on your work.
+However, if you own the copyright on the article and you did not provide an exclusive license to a publisher, you are allowed to put a CC-license on your work.

 Last updated on 15/04/2021.